 There are two stages of sleep, the Non-rapid eye movement (NREM) and rapid eye movement (REM).

-NREM sleep is divided into four separate stages and mostly dominate the sleep.
+NREM sleep is split into 4 separate stages and mostly dominates the sleep.
 Stages 3 to 4 are the deepest stages of NREM sleep.
 It works by removing unnecessary connections in the brain.
 It functions as a courier, NREM fires many thousands of brain cells that transfer recent experiences from a short-term storage site of the brain (hippocampus) to a more permanent long-term location. (cortex)

 In contrast, the REM sleep or dreaming stage plays a role in strengthening neural connections.
 It adds details to the memory.
 REM dreaming removes unwanted information called “parasitic memories”

 NREM and REM are like creating a piece of sculpture.
 To build one, a large amount of clay should be placed to act as a pedestal. (a large quantity of memory is given to the brain each night).
 The next phase is the removal of unnecessary stuff (NREM stage), then the final touches.
 (REM).
 It’s a cycle in an 8 hour time.

 Every being enter a sleep state to fix which has been destroyed by the wake.
 It is from sleep we are waking up.